21 January 2015

-With so many people using social media, more Divorce Solicitors are finding Facebook and Twitter being used more in divorce cases.
+With so many people using social media, divorce lawyers are finding Facebook and Twitter being used more in divorce cases.

 Whether it's to prove their ex is involved in anther relationship, to confirm an engagement in financial proceedings, to prove they are living a lifestyle incompatible with their declared financial position, or to show they are hostile towards continuing contact between their ex and the children.

 Divorce lawyers are now finding themselves having to advise clients from the outset to be mindful what they post on such social networking sites.
 It's often the case that the ex has been deleted as a friend on Facebook, or unfollowed on Twitter, but what people forget is that the ex’s friends are usually still connected and can see all of your status updates.

 This can include where you are going on holiday, your current job, new partners and even whether you are living together.
 When a relationship breaks down, the other party are normally interested in finding out what you are doing and therefore may even seek out this information.